MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Reliability

 Evaluate the use of TCP and SNAT ports.
-TCP connections are used for all outbound connections, but SNAT ports are used for outbound connections to public IP addresses.
+TCP connections are used for all outbound connections.
+SNAT ports are used for outbound connections to public IP addresses.
 SNAT port exhaustion is a common failure scenario.
-You should predictively detect this problem by load testing when you use Azure Diagnostics to monitor ports.
+You should predictively detect this problem by load testing while using Azure Diagnostics to monitor ports.
 If SNAT errors occur, you need to either scale across more or larger workers or implement coding practices to help preserve and reuse SNAT ports.
 Examples of coding practices that you can use include connection pooling and the lazy loading of resources.

 TCP port exhaustion is another failure scenario.
 It occurs when the sum of outbound connections from a given worker exceeds capacity.
 The number of available TCP ports depends on the size of the worker.
 For recommendations, see [TCP and SNAT ports](/azure/architecture/framework/services/compute/azure-app-service/reliability#tcp-and-snat-ports).